Alek Thomas Preview, Player Props: Diamondbacks vs. White Sox

 - Thomas is batting .234 with 16 doubles, five triples, nine home runs and 19 walks.

-- He has hit a long ball in nine games this year (8.2%), leaving the park in 2.4% of his trips to the dish.
+- He has homered in nine games this year (8.1%), homering in 2.3% of his plate appearances.

-- In 29 games this season (26.4%), Thomas has picked up an RBI, and in six of those games (5.5%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- In 26.1% of his games this year, Thomas has had at least one RBI.
+He's picked up more than one in 5.4% and driven in three or more of his team's runs in two contests.

-- He has scored in 39 games this year (35.5%), including multiple runs in eight games.
+- He has scored a run in 39 games this season, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.